Kashmiri Wedding Traditions

 The groom’s eldest aunt refuses the newlyweds entry into their home until she is given cash or jewelry.
 The couple must stand on a specially created vyog and have nabad, offered by the groom’s eldest aunt.
 She kisses them on the forehead.
 A pair of pigeons is set free to celebrate the arrival of the newlyweds.
 The mananmal tied on the forehead of the couple are exchanged.
 The aunt leads them to the kitchen where they must sit on the mud stove.
 The waza serves them food and the aunt feeds them.
 After the meal, the bride changes into the new set of clothes and jewelry presented to her by her in-laws.

 Accompanied by her husband and a couple of children from the husband’s family, the bride goes to her parents’ house.
 The parents of the bride give the bride a set of new clothes and some salt and cash.
 The groom is also presented with new clothes including a dusa – a six-yard pashmina shawl.

 This is the ceremony that takes place when the couple visits the bride’s parents for the second time.
 Once again, they are given new clothes to mark the occasion.

 - Roth Khabar:

 On a Saturday or Tuesday after the wedding, the bride’s family sends roth khabar to the groom’s family.
-Roth is a one meter long and two and a half meters wide cake which is decorated with nuts.
+Roth is a one-meter long and two and a half meters wide cake that is decorated with nuts.
 Usually, an odd number of these cakes are sent.
 The bride then goes to her parents’ house, accompanied by the person who brought the roth khabar.
 Then the groom’s family sends someone to fetch the bride.